front-commerce/developers.front-commerce.com/source/docs/advanced/theme/route-dispatcher.md

 (`npm run start`), and you should see your new route if you go to the `/my-dynamic-custom-url` URL.
 It will display `MyCustomPage` component.

 And this is it!
-From now on, any URL that is matched to a particular `type` in your `matchUrls` query, will now be displayed with the render function you defined in your `dispatchedRoutes` export.
+From now on, any URL that is matched to a particular `type` in your `matchUrls` query, will now be displayed with the render function defined in your `dispatchedRoutes` export under the matching key.
+Otherwise, a 404 page will still be displayed to the user.